aselfiky/ece143project/README.md

 ## Getting Started
 Perform a git clone, fork, or checkout to get all necessary code.
 All code performing the four steps above will be available as Python functions or classes.
-Individual unit tests or quick demos can be found under the *test/* folder as Jupyter notebooks (?).
+Individual unit tests or quick demos can be found under the *jupyterTests/* folder as Jupyter notebooks.

 ### Prerequisites